Why Does Shaving Cause More Acne? Causes and the Right Way to Prevent It

 2. Painful Pimples Increase

 As inflammation worsens, you may develop pimples that hurt even when lightly touched.
-Because shaving keeps irritating the area, they take longer to heal.
+Because shaving keeps irritating the area, they can take longer to heal.

 4. Breakouts Keep Coming Back in the Same Area